Correct-by-Construction Design of Contextual Robotic Missions Using Contracts: Problem Definition

-In Problem 1, we aim to specify the set of behaviors that the robot must satisfy for each context.
-In Problem 2, we aim to generate a robot behavior that satisfies a given mission scenario by using the indexing function $I(x_i, \mathcal{A})$ to obtain the time steps when the context and active signal are both true.
+Problem 1 seeks to specify the behaviors that the robot must adhere to for each context, whereas Problem 2 aims to generate a robot behavior that satisfies the mission scenario by utilizing the indexing function $I(x_i, \mathcal{A})$ to identify the time steps when the context and active signal are concurrently true.